top of page

 Environmental:

 • A Diplomatic Island - Let’s have a debate!
-Students will work in teams to decide the future of a barrier island when it comes under threat of being developed.
-They will have to fight for both sides to determine the best way to satisfy all stakeholders.
+Students work in teams to decide best management practices on a barrier island and within a community of stakeholders.

 Cross-Curriculum Standards: RI.9-10.1, W.9-10.1, W.11-12.1, SL.9-10.1, SL.11-12.1, SL.9-10.3,